oemof/demandlib/docs/description.rst

 Electrical Profiles
 ++++++++++++++++++++

 The electrical profiles are the standard load profiles from BDEW.
-You can choose from the following types:
+All profiles have a resolution of 15 minutes.
+They are based on measurements in the German electricity sector.
+There is a dynamic function (h0_dyn) for the houshold (h0) profile that better takes the seasonal variance into account.

+Ft = -3,92*10-10 * t4 + 3,2*10-7 * t3– 7,02*10-5* t2 + 2,1*10-3* t + 1,24

+The following profile types are available.
+Be aware that the types in the code are in **lowercase**.

 .. csv-table:: German (original)
    :header: Typ,Beschreibung,Erläuterung
-   :widths: 5, 10, 20
+   :widths: 10, 40, 50

     G0, "Gewerbe allgemein", "Gewogener Mittelwert der Profile G1-G6" G1, "Gewerbe werktags 8–18 Uhr", "z.B.
-Büros, Arztpraxen, Werkstätten, Verwaltungseinrichtungen" G2, "Gewerbe mit starkem bis überwiegendem Verbrauch in den Abendstunden", "z.B.
+Büros, Arztpraxen, Werkstätten, Verwaltungseinrichtungen" G2, "Gewerbe mit starkem bis überwiegendem Verbrauch in den Abendstunden","z.B.
 Sportvereine, Fitnessstudios, Abendgaststätten"
     G3, "Gewerbe durchlaufend", "z.B.
 Kühlhäuser, Pumpen, Kläranlagen" G4, "Laden/Friseur",
     G5, "Bäckerei mit Backstube",